schneebergerlab/plotsr/README.md

 ## Example visualisation

-As example, we would visualise structural rearrangements between four accessions of <i>Arabidopsis thaliana</i>.
+As example, we would visualise structural rearrangements between four accessions of <i>Arabidopsis thaliana</i> (Col-0, L<i>er>, Cvi, and Eri).
 All required files are in the [example](./example/) folder.
 Following is the list of the important input files:
 | File name|  File Description   |
 |----|--------|
 | `*.chrlen` | Table containing chromosome lengths |